English Wet Wood & Coal Burning ban set for 2023

 Although the ban will somewhat aid in the government’s drive to achieve a net-zero carbon economy by 2050, the immediate difference it makes is likely to be marginal.

-However, the changeover may prompt householders to invest in making their houses and flats more energy efficient such as by installing insulation along with double or triple glazing.
+However, the changeover could prompt householders to invest in making their houses and flats more energy efficient such as by installing insulation along with double or triple glazing.
 UK homes are currently some of the least efficient in Europe when it comes to retaining heat.

 An increase in people moving to renewable or lower-carbon energy could be another consequence of the new rules.